Death toll rises to 5 in gun attack near synagogue on Tunisian island of Djerba

 TUNIS, Tunisia (AP) — The death toll from a synagogue gun attack on the Tunisian island of Djerba during an annual Jewish pilgrimage has risen to five, Tunisia’s TAP news agency said Wednesday.

-The victims of Tuesday’s bloodshed were two Jewish pilgrims and three Tunisian police guards.
-Tunisian authorities opened an investigation into the attack, and it wasn't known if the Jewish pilgrims were specifically targeted.
+Two Jewish pilgrims and three Tunisian police guards were shot dead during the firing spree at the Ghriba synagogue Tuesday.

+Tunisian authorities opened an investigation into the attack, and it wasn’t known if the Jewish pilgrims were specifically targeted by the gunman, who was quickly slain by security guards before he could enter the synagogue complex.
+Little is known about the gunman's identity.

 A police guard who had been hospitalized in the immediate aftermath died from his wounds on Wednesday, according to a medical official cited by TAP, while four other members of the security forces remain hospitalized in Djerba, including one who is in critical condition.